irisfaustina/langchain-playground/README.md

 All examples are in Jupyter Notebook format with notes in the comments.
 RAG examples to come.

-Supplimental to Langchain Academy's langgrapgh and course.
+Supplimental to Langchain Academy's langgrapgh and abient agent course.